sarahciston/codingcare/posts/cf-unliving.md

 >"human raters focused on content, while the machine algorithms focused on structure." [@pestianSuicideNoteClassification2010]

 And with ES9, ... the ellipses copies or clones objects.
 Whereas Winnie Soon discussed the throbber, and we have the rainbow beachball of doom, and the three dots of death, awaiting arrival of a message being written, or revised, or deleted, one never knows.
 Here an abundance.
 A Dolly the Sheep Dot Dot Dot.

+It feels different, attunement with a sensor that tells you of someone's vital signs, and across a distance, the way you receive a telegram and know that when it was sent the sender was still alive.
+Writing to no one, a postcard out into the world (Derrida) vs an "entity" that senses your increased biometric feedback and responds to you.
+This desire for attunement.